AntaresSimulatorTeam/antares-doc/docs/overview/support.md

-# Forum and support
+# Support

 ## Long term support (LTS)

 There are currently several version of the simulator that are maintained as of 2026:
-8.8, 9.3 and 10.1.
+8.8 and 9.3.
 They are maintained as long as the last recurrency​ study occurency is needed which is about 2 years.​

 !!! info
     The interface of Antares Web adapts to the version of the study.
-    For example if a new parameter has been added.
+    For example if a new parameter has been added in version 9.3, it will be displayed in the interface.

 ## Retrocompatibility